-- The child has successfully completed an educational program for five-year-old children in a private school or licensed day care center that the school district deems equivalent to public school 5-year-old kindergarten.
+- 1. The child has successfully completed an educational program for five-year-old children in a private school or licensed day care center that the school district deems equivalent to public school 5-year-old kindergarten.
 Documentation of program completion shall be required. - 2.
 The child demonstrates academic and developmental readiness skills expected for successful participation in first grade.
-Evidence must exist that the child's educational welfare would best be served by placement in first grade. - 3.
-Before either commencing or completing first grade, the child moved into Wisconsin from a state, country or territory in which completion of 5-year-old kindergarten is not a prerequisite to entering first grade. - 4.
-Before either commencing or completing first grade, the child moved into Wisconsin from a state, country, or territory in which completion of 5-year-old kindergarten is a prerequisite to entering first grade and the child was exempted from the requirement to complete 5-year-old kindergarten in the state, country, or territory from which the child moved.
+Evidence must exist that the child's educational welfare would best be served by placement in first grade.

+- 3. Before either commencing or completing first grade, the child moved into Wisconsin from a state, country or territory in which completion of 5-year-old kindergarten is not a prerequisite to entering first grade. - 4.
+Before either commencing or completing first grade, the child moved into Wisconsin from a state, country or territory in which completion of 5-year-old kindergarten is a prerequisite to entering first grade and the child was exempted from the requirement to complete 5-year-old kindergarten in the state, country or territory from which the child moved.

-The decision to grant admission to first grade before the legal entrance age and/or without completion of 5-year-old kindergarten shall be made by the building principal.
-The building principal may consult with other school staff, as appropriate, when making this decision.
+The decision to grant admission to first grade before the legal entrance age and/or without completion of 5-year-old kindergarten shall be made by an educational team including the school psychologist, elementary building principal, and the director of special education and pupil services.
+The following process will be used: